Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 Log in to the TiDB Cloud console and navigate to the Clusters page of your project.

-Click the name of your target cluster to go to its overview page, and then click Import in the left navigation pane.
+Click the name of your target cluster to go to its overview page, and then click Data > Import in the left navigation pane.

-On the Import Data from Azure Blob Storage page, provide the following information for the source Parquet files:
+On the Import Data from Cloud Storage page, provide the following information:

-- When importing one file, enter the source file URI and name in the following format
+- When importing one file, enter the source file URI in the following format

 [azure|https]://[bucket_name]/[data_source_folder]/[file_name].parquet